Find out what you’re eligible for

 Services Australia (commonly known as Centrelink) is responsible for government payments and financial support.

 Whilst lodging a claim to receive financial help is relatively easy, there is a lot of information to consider.
-So, we’ve outlined the financial support available.
+So, we’ve outlined the current financial support available (August 2020).

 Not receiving a payment and need financial support